mmoayyed/mmoayyed.github.io/_posts/2016-08-02-cas-gitrepo-maint.md

 We are going to follow [this guide](http://stevelorek.com/how-to-shrink-a-git-repository.html).
 Initial experiments seem to prove that repository size will shrink down to about 500MB, which is quite an improvement.

+Prior to the cleanup process, we plan to store the existing CAS repository in a separate git repository for safekeeping as a backup.

 ## When do we do this?

 The cleanup process takes a while to complete, somewhere between 2-4 hours.
 Announcements will follow on the [CAS mailing lists](https://apereo.github.io/cas/Mailing-Lists.html) to give developers a headsup on the individual milestones within the cleanup task.
 Keep an eye out.